hotz1/STA304-A1/README.md

 # STA304-A1
-Files for a class assignment for STA304 Fall 2021 at the University of Toronto
+Files for a class assignment for STA304 Fall 2021 at the University of Toronto.

 The assignment required students to implement a survey using surveying tactics which were discussed in the course, and to analyze the results of their survey in order to draw conclusions corresponding to the information collected.